pedrobenedetti/EEG_Biosemi/README.md

 - MATLAB R2014b or later required
 - Python 3.7 or older required
   - The Pyhton enviroment must have Python 3.7 and it's path must be the first Python path in the PATH list in Enviroment Variables.
+- MATLAB and Python versions must be both of 32bit or 64bit.
+- If a MATLAB version that is not the latest one is installed an older version of Python might be needed.
 - In MATLAB command window you must run:

 ```